 Major Depressive Disorder (MDD)

 “High-functioning depression may be connected to an episode of Major Depressive Disorder (MDD).
-An individual could have major depressive symptoms but still function well for a period.
-Over time, though, major depressive episodes will make functioning at a high level very tough”.
+Even with severe depression symptoms, a person may be able to function normally for a while.
+However, major depressive episodes will eventually make maintaining a high level of functioning extremely difficult.”

 Do you need to worry after Finding Symptoms of High-Functioning Depression?